-Since John Glenn died last week, the video clips we've seen of his historic 1962 spaceflight show a successful launch and tributes and parades afterward.
-They hail the Ohio hero for bringing the U.S. even with the Soviets in the space race and inspiring the public confidence and political will that eventually sent American astronauts to the moon.
+After John Glenn died on Dec.
+8, 2016, the video clips we saw of his historic 1962 spaceflight showed a successful launch and tributes and parades afterward.
+They hailed the Ohio hero for bringing the U.S. even with the Soviets in the space race and inspiring the public confidence and political will that eventually sent American astronauts to the moon.

 But it wasn't as easy as it might have looked.
 Perhaps only Glenn's intense training, test pilot's daring and combat pilot's courage saved the mission - and his life.